 Vayigash 5752: The World’s Limitations Are No Obstacle

-In our parsha we read about Yehuda approaching Yosef (whom he did not know was really his brother), despite the fact that he was second in command to Pharaoh.
-Yehuda fearlessly, but respectfully, demands that Binyomin be freed.
+In our parsha we read about Yehuda approaching Yosef despite the fact that Yosef was second in command to Pharaoh (and not knowing this was really his brother).
+Yehuda fearlessly, but respectfully, demands that the youngest brother, Binyomin, be set free.
 Although he spoke respectfully, he did not ask permission to approach (as is customary) and was prepared to fight if necessary.
-All this in order to free his youngest brother, Binyomin.
+All this in order to free Binyomin.

-Who was mightier — Yosef, or Yehuda?
-Yosef was second only to Pharaoh, and everyone had to do exactly what he commanded.
-Yehuda, on the other hand, was a visitor with no rights, and in previously he had bowed in deference to Yosef.
-However, Yehuda “broke protocol” and, seeing that the life of Binyomin was at stake, confronted this Egyptian viceroy with mesirus nefesh (hardly imagining that this was really his brother who loves him) .
+Who was mightier: Yosef or Yehuda?
+We know that Yosef was second only to Pharaoh, and everyone had to do exactly what he commanded.
+Yehuda, on the other hand, was a visitor with no rights, who had previously bowed in deference to Yosef.
+Despite this, Yehuda “broke protocol” and — recognizing that the life of Binyomin was at stake — confronted the Egyptian viceroy with mesirus nefesh (hardly imagining that this was really his brother Yosef who still loves him) .

 To understand this, the Rebbe explains two approaches to dealing with the world: